 The Chase Sapphire Preferred Offer

-The Sapphire Preferred from Chase comes with a sign-up bonus of 50,000 Ultimate Rewards points after spending $4,000 in purchases in the first 90 days.
-50,000 Ultimate Rewards is worth at least $625 in travel!
-Also, there’s no annual fee for the first year.
-After that, its $95.
+The Sapphire Preferred from Chase comes with a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 in purchases in the first 3 months of account opening.
+60,000 Ultimate Rewards is worth at least $750 in travel!

-So, after meeting the minimum spending requirement and adding an authorized user, you will have 59,000 Ultimate Rewards points – 50k from the sign-up bonus, 4k from spending, and 5k from adding an authorized user.
+So, after meeting the minimum spending requirement, you will have 64,000 Ultimate Rewards points – 60k from the sign-up bonus and 4k from spending.
 That’s not including any extra bonuses you would have from category bonus spending.

-New card applicants and returning applicants that owned the Chase Sapphire Preferred® Card at least 48 months ago, can qualify to earn 50,000 bonus points by spending $4,000 in the first three months.
-If you’ve applied for 5+ credit cards in the last 24 months you most likely won’t qualify for the Chase Sapphire Preferred.
+New card applicants and returning applicants that owned the Chase Sapphire Preferred® Card at least 48 months ago, can qualify to earn 60,000 bonus points by spending $4,000 in the first three months.
+But if you’ve applied for 5+ credit cards in the last 24 months you most likely won’t qualify for the Chase Sapphire Preferred.

 The Flexibility of the Chase Sapphire Preferred

 The Ultimate Rewards (UR) points you earn with the Chase Sapphire Preferred® Card are my favorite point currency because of their flexibility.